 Lower Your Cholesterol and Blood Sugar with Ginger Beer

-But did you know that it contains active agents that lower your risk of cardiac diseases, muscle pain, and other issues related to inflammation?
+But did you know that it contains active agents that lower your risk of heart disease, muscle pain, and other issues related to inflammation?

-And because of its makeup, it can be made into a therapeutic, natural beer that’s able to reduce your cholesterol, blood sugar, and pain.
+Thanks to its versatility, you can also make ginger into a therapeutic, natural beer that can help reduce your cholesterol, blood sugar, and pain.